aws-quickstart/cdk-eks-blueprints/docs/addons/vpc-cni.md

 Amazon EKS automatically installs VPC CNI as self-managed add-on for every cluster.
 So if it is already running on your cluster, you can still install it as Amazon EKS add-on to start benefiting from the capabilities of Amazon EKS add-ons.

-Amazon EKS VPC CNI Addon now supports advanced configurations which means we can now pass configuration values as environment variables for setting up advanced configurations in Amazon VPC CNI.
+Amazon EKS VPC CNI Addon now supports advanced configurations which means we can now pass configuration values as a JSON blob for setting up advanced configurations in Amazon VPC CNI.
 Please refer [Amazon EKS add-ons: Advanced configuration](https://aws.amazon.com/blogs/containers/amazon-eks-add-ons-advanced-configuration/) for more informatoion.

 ## Prerequisite
 - Amazon EKS add-ons are only available with Amazon EKS clusters running Kubernetes version 1.18 and later.